andrewchen19/Front-End-Class-Personal-Project-ChilLChiL/README.md

 # ChilLChilL

-[ChilLChilL](https://chillchill.website) is an online website dedicated to surfing, providing real-time wave conditions and related articles.<br/>
-Allow users to easily stay connected about all surfing things.🏄🏼‍♂️
+[ChilLChilL](https://chillchill.website) is an online website dedicated to surfers, providing real-time wave conditions and related articles.
+Help users to easily stay on top of all things surfing 🏄🏼‍♂️

 # Features